Dilsen-Stokkem

-Dilsen-Stokkem ([ˈdɪlsə(n) ˈstɔkɛm]; Dilse-Stokkem; Dilsen-Stockem) is a city and municipality located in the Belgian province of Limburg.
-On January 1, 2018, Dilsen-Stokkem had a total population of 20,454.
+Dilsen-Stokkem ([ˈdɪlsə(n) ˈstɔkɛm]; Dilse-Stokkem; Dilsen-Stockem) is a municipality and city located in the Belgian province of Limburg.
+On 1 January 2018, Dilsen-Stokkem had a total population of 20,454.
 The total area is 65.61 km² which gives a population density of 312 inhabitants per km².

 The municipality consists of the following sub-municipalities: Dilsen, Elen, Lanklaar, Rotem, and Stokkem.